 The current fisheries partnership agreement concluded between the EU and Guinea-Bissau started on 16 June 2007.
 It is tacitly renewed for 4-year periods.

-It is a multi-species agreement covering tuna as well as cephalopods, shrimps and demersal species.
+It is a multi-species agreement covering tuna as well as cephalopods, shrimps, demersal species and small pelagics.
 The agreement is part of the tuna network of fisheries agreements in West Africa and is one of only 3 multi-species agreements in the region (the others being Morocco and Mauritania).

 The current protocol applies provisionally as of 15 June 2019 for a duration of 5 years.
 The protocol allows EU vessels from Spain, Portugal, Italy, Greece, France, Lithuania, Latvia and Poland to fish in Guinea-Bissau's waters.

 Pole and line: €55 per tonne caughtSeiners and long-liners: €70 for seiners per tonne caught, €55 for long-liner per tonne caughtFish & cephalopods: First 2 years of the protocol: €282/GRT/year.
 From third year: €90/t for demersal fish; €270/t for cephalopodsShrimps: First 2 years of the protocol: €395/GRT/year.
 From third year: €280/tSmall pelagics: First 2 years of the protocol: €250/GRT/year.
 From third year: €100/t (>1000 GT). €75/t (<= 1000 GT)